acquia/blt/readme/extending-blt.md

 -  blt/[environment].yml
 -  blt/project.local.yml

 Values loaded from the later files will overwrite values in earlier files.
+Note, if you would like to override a non-empty value with an empty value, the override value must be set to `null` and not `''` or `[]`.

 ### Overriding project-wide